Welcome to TEK8.

-Each design challenge has a number of items to assist teachers and volunteers in implementing the challenge in a school or other settings.
+Each design challenge has a number of items to assist teachers and volunteers in implementing the challenge in schools or other settings.
 There is an instructors handout that guides the instructor in preparing to deliver the design challenge and a student handout to provided needed background to the students.
 A video describes the research being being done on campus that was the starting point for the design challenge.
 A second design challenge video provides an introduction to the design challenge either for the instructor or the students.
 For many of the design challenges there is also a presentation to introduce the challenge to students.
+The course has evolved over time and the first year has fewer materials.

 This project is/was made possible through grant funding from The Ohio State University Office of Outreach and Engagement, a program supporting innovative and scholarly engagement programs that leverage academic excellence of The Ohio State University in mutually beneficial ways with external partners.